kwebio/kweb-core/docs/src/gettingstarted.md

 ## Requirements

-Some familiarity with [Kotlin](https://kotlinlang.org/) is assumed, as is familiarity with [Gradle](https://gradle.org/).
-You should also have some familiarity with HTML.
+To get started with Kweb, you should have some familiarity with [Kotlin](https://kotlinlang.org/) and [Gradle](https://gradle.org/).
+It is also helpful to have a basic understanding of HTML.

 ## Adding Kweb to your Gradle project

-Add these to your dependencies in your `build.gradle` or `build.gradle.kt` files, ensure `mavenCentral()` is added to your `repositories` block.
+To add Kweb to your Gradle project, you will need to include the following dependencies in your `build.gradle` or `build.gradle.kt` files:

 ### Groovy